goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

 This leads to the helper function in the reference SSD code.
 Instead of computing a single cumsum and then subtracting, we find a way to use a batch of independent cumsums that immediately produces the right answer without subtraction.

 These details do matter!
-Without the right implementation of these primitives, the basic SSD algorithm produces NaNs immediately during training.
+Without the right implementation of these primitives, the basic SSD algorithm produces NaNs immediately during training (even with FP32!).

 ### Discretization
-The lineage of structured state space models developed from [S4](https://arxiv.org/abs/2111.00396) and [its](https://arxiv.org/abs/2110.13985) [predecessors](https://arxiv.org/abs/2008.07669)which were viewed as continuous-time systems.<d-cite key="gu2023thesis"></d-cite><d-cite key="gu2022efficiently"></d-cite><d-cite key="gu2021combining"></d-cite><d-cite key="gu2020hippo"></d-cite>
+The lineage of structured state space models developed from [S4](https://arxiv.org/abs/2111.00396) and [its](https://arxiv.org/abs/2110.13985) [predecessors](https://arxiv.org/abs/2008.07669) which were viewed as continuous-time systems.<d-cite key="gu2023thesis"></d-cite><d-cite key="gu2022efficiently"></d-cite><d-cite key="gu2021combining"></d-cite><d-cite key="gu2020hippo"></d-cite>

 In Mamba, however, we don't actually view the SSM as continuous anymore.
-In fact, as mentioned in the Discussion (Section 5) of the original paper, Mamba trades off with S4 on modeling different types of data:
+In fact, as mentioned in the Discussion (Section 5) of the [original paper](https://arxiv.org/abs/2312.00752), Mamba trades off with S4 on modeling different types of data:
 * S4 is a continuous-time model that excels at modeling continuous data, e.g. perceptual signals such as audio waveforms and pixel-level vision
 * Mamba is a discrete-time model that excels at modeling discrete data, e.g. tokenized data such as language